-Yes, the pharmacy is available to all Albertans.
+Yes, the pharmacy is available to all residents within the pharmacy service zone.
 The ARTARx plan comes with the added benefit of increased coverage for chronic medications when filled by ARTARx, but the plan isn’t required to use the pharmacy.

 Can I sign up to ARTARx benefit plan without changing pharmacies?

 - Yes, however, the ARTARx plan coverage for certain chronic conditions medications may be less (50%) if filled at another pharmacy.